 Here, we'll focus on tracking in Campaignion.

 Within Campaignion you can track up to three tracking parameters in your links.
 To make life super simple for you, we use exactly the same format as Google Analytics tracking.
 This means when you track for one you automatically track for the other.
-The three tracking parameters Campaignion records are:
+The tracking parameters Campaignion records are:

 Note: It doesn't matter if you don't use Google Analytics, the Campaignion tracking works exactly the same.

 Building the URL

 When building the URL you can use as many or as few terms as you want, but you can only use each once per URL.
 What's important is that the terms are separated by an '&' and that there is a '?' just once at the start of the tracking. e.g.